-Get a bottle of champagne, have dinner together, share the news with friends, family or even a random dude that hosts a podcast who likes to hear this type of news (ahem, me).
+Get a bottle of champagne, have dinner together, and share the news with friends, family, or even a random dude who hosts a podcast who likes to hear this type of news (ahem, me).

 By making epic financial moves in your relationship, you’re creating epic memories together.
 Those memories are going to be the ones you look back on and say, “Remember when we did that?
 That was awesome.”